-When using preconditioning methods inside shift-and-invert Lanczos we usually have to solve the inner linear system for $A - \theta I$ up to the machine precision to make sure that the eigenvalues and eigenvectors are sufficiently correct.
-In contrast to this the JACOBI-DAVIDSON method allows to solve the associated correction equation less accurately and only when convergence takes place a more accurate solution is required.
-In order to show the significant difference between the iterative parts of ARPACK and JACOBI-DAVIDSON we state the number of iteration steps in Table 8.3.
-If we were to aim for more eigenpairs, we expect that eventually the JDBSYM becomes less efficient and should again be replaced by ARPACK.
+When using preconditioning methods inside shift-and-invert Lanczos we usually have to solve the inner linear system for $A-\theta I$ up to machine precision to make sure that the eigenvalues and eigenvectors are sufficiently correct.
+In contrast to this the Jacobi-Davidson method allows us to solve the associated correction equation less accurately, and only when convergence takes place is a more accurate solution required.
+In order to show the significant difference between the iterative parts of Arpack and Jacobi-Davidson we state the number of iteration steps in Table 2.
+If we were to aim for more eigenpairs, we would expect that eventually the Jdbsym would become less efficient and should again be replaced by Arpack.
+As stopping criteria for the inner iteration inside the Jacobi-Davidson method we use recent results from [50, 70].
+Given the eigenvector residual and given an approximate solution z of the correction equation (5) with the associated linear system residual one could define a new approximate eigenvector via $u{eignew} = (u+z)/\|u+z\|$ .
+Following [50] the associated new eigenvector residual $r{eignew}$ can be bounded by